d4ndox/mnp/README.md

 ## How to set up a payment

-Two ways to monitor a payment.
+Two and a half ways to set up a payment.

 ### 1. Without a payment Id